Jayne Mansfield

-Jayne Mansfield (born Vera Jayne Palmer; April 19, 1933 – June 29, 1967) was an American actress, Playboy Playmate, and sex symbol of the 1950s and early 1960s.
-She was known for her numerous publicity stunts and open personal life.
-Her film career was short-lived, but she had several box-office successes and won a Theatre World Award and Golden Globe Award.
-She gained the nickname of Hollywood's "smartest dumb blonde."
+Jayne Mansfield (born Vera Jayne Palmer; April 19, 1933 – June 29, 1967) was an American actress, Playboy Playmate, and singer.
+Mansfield was a sex symbol of the 1950s and early 1960s, and was known for her numerous publicity stunts, her buxom figure, and her personal life.

-Mansfield gained popularity after playing the role of fictional actress Rita Marlowe in Will Success Spoil Rock Hunter? on Broadway in 1955–56 and reprising it in the 1957 film adaptation.
+Mansfield played the fictional actress Rita Marlowe in Will Success Spoil Rock Hunter? on Broadway in 1955–1956, obtaining a Theatre World Award for the portrayal, and reprised the role in the 1957 film adaptation.
 Her other film roles include the musical comedy The Girl Can't Help It (1956), the drama The Wayward Bus (1957), the neo-noir Too Hot to Handle (1960), and the sex comedy Promises!
 Promises!
-(1963), the last of which made Mansfield one of the first major American actresses to perform a nude scene in a post-silent era film.
+(1963).
+In Promises!
+Promises!, Mansfield became the first American actress to perform a nude scene in a starring film role.
+Her performance in The Girl Can't Help It won a Golden Globe Award for New Star.

 Mansfield's professional name came from her first husband, public relations professional Paul Mansfield.
-She married three times and divorced twice.
-A third initiated divorce was not finalized at the time of her death.
-Between the marriages she had five children.
+She married three times and had five children.
 On June 29, 1967, she died in a traffic collision at age 34.

 Early life

-Jayne Mansfield was born Vera Jayne Palmer on April 19, 1933, at Bryn Mawr Hospital in Bryn Mawr, Pennsylvania, the only child of Herbert William Palmer and Vera Jeffrey (Palmer) Palmer.
+Jayne Mansfield was born Vera Jayne Palmer on April 19, 1933, at Bryn Mawr Hospital in Bryn Mawr, Pennsylvania, the only child of Herbert William Palmer and Vera Jeffrey Palmer.
 (Note: Mansfield's mother's full name before marriage was Vera Jeffrey Palmer.
 Jeffrey is not her "maiden name", it is a family name Vera inherited from her mother (Jayne Mansfield's grandmother), Beatrice (Jeffrey) Palmer.
 So, Jayne's mother's full name, including her "born as" last name, was Vera Jeffrey Palmer Palmer.)
-She inherited more than $90,000 ($ in dollars) from her maternal grandfather, Thomas H. Palmer, and more than $36,000 ($ in dollars) from her maternal grandmother, Beatrice Mary Palmer, in 1958.
+She inherited more than $90,000 from her maternal grandfather, Thomas H. Palmer, and more than $36,000 from her maternal grandmother, Beatrice Mary Palmer, in 1958.
 (Note: Vera Jeffrey Palmer's father, Thomas H. Palmer, was from the largely Cornish area of Pen Argyl, Pennsylvania, where he was involved with the slate industry.)

-Until age six, Mansfield lived in Phillipsburg, New Jersey, where her father, Herbert, was an attorney practicing with future New Jersey governor Robert B. Meyner.
-In 1936, her father died of a heart attack while driving.
-Three-year-old Jayne was in the car.
+Until age six, Palmer lived in Phillipsburg, New Jersey, where her father, Herbert, was an attorney practicing with future New Jersey governor Robert B. Meyner.
+In 1936, her father died of a heart attack while driving; three-year-old Palmer was in the car at the time.

-In 1939, Mansfield's widowed mother married sales engineer Harry Lawrence Peers, and the family moved to Dallas, Texas.
+In 1939, Palmer's widowed mother married sales engineer Harry Lawrence Peers.
+The family moved to Dallas, Texas.
 As a girl, Jayne was known as Vera Jayne Peers.
-As a child, she wanted to be a Hollywood star like Shirley Temple.
+As a child, Palmer wanted to be a Hollywood star like Shirley Temple.
 At age 12, she took ballroom dance lessons.
 She graduated from Highland Park High School in 1950.
 While in high school, she took violin, piano, and viola lessons.
 She also studied Spanish and German.